osic/ref-impl/documents/bare_metal_provisioning.md

 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM, iDRAC, or iLO.
 Whatever is easiest.

+__NOTE:__ to deploy a host through ILO:
+1. Find the host ILO ip address through a web browser
+2. Login with the ILO credentials
+3. Request a remote console from the GUI (.NET console for windows and Java for other OSes).
-__NOTE:__ to get an access to a server console through ILO, simply look for the host ILO ip address through a web browser, login with the credentials provided and then you can request a remote console from the GUI.
-After, to deploy the server, select the __Virtual Drives__ tab from the ILO console, press __Image File CD/DVD-ROM__, select the Ubuntu image you downloaded to your local directory and finally press on the __Power Switch__ tab and select __Reset__ to reboot the host from the image.
+4. To deploy the server, select the __Virtual Drives__ tab from the ILO console, press __Image File CD/DVD-ROM__ then select the Ubuntu image you downloaded to your local directory.
+Depending on your browser and OS, If you are using the Java console, you may need to allow your java plugin to run in unsafe mode, so that it can access the ubuntu image from your local directory.
+5. Click the __Power Switch__ tab and select __Reset__ to reboot the host from the image.

 __Before you move on, be sure you have unselected or removed the Ubuntu ISO from the ILO console (unselect Image File CD/DVD-ROM from the Virtual Drives tab)__ so that future server reboots do not continue to use it to boot.